vecna/trackmap/README.md

   * over **Tor** network: because a traceroute cannot run over it, this mean that your web connection appear from a different network point that your traceroutes, and this will bring unacceptable results
   * Network filtering ICMP packets: because a traceroute receives ICMP time exceeded packets and the results would be incomplete, this will be display by the software itself
   * **Internet** lines **with a lot of packet loss** (WiFi/WiMax which is far from the access point):  because a traceroute is based on a protocol which does not support re-transmission and the possibility of having incomplete results would be high
   * **VPN** you can run this test via VPN, but you've to specify the country of your endpoint.
-If you are in the USA and you've a VPN ending in Sweden, you have to specifiy **-c sweden**, I suggest you add also the option **-i**.
+If you are in the USA and you've a VPN ending in Sweden, you have to specifiy **-c sweden**.

 Tor shall be used when the script has completed the collection, because we anonymize the users interacting with us.